MS059 Evaluations

 - 2020: Feedback was quick and supportive, aiding student development.

-- 2023: Feedback on projects was seen as helpful during one-on-one interactions, but general feedback was less frequent.
+- 2023: Feedback on projects was seen as helpful during one-on-one interactions.

 Office Hours: